 ABOUT

 Jeremy Max is a New York-based director and NYU Tisch School of the Arts graduate.
-His films have screened at notable festivals like: New York Shorts International Film Festival, Beverly Hills Film Festival, & Big Apple Film Festival where his film Dream Girl premiered.
+His films have screened at notable festivals like: New York Shorts International Film Festival, Beverly Hills Film Festival, & Big Apple Film Festival where his debut film Dream Girl premiered.

 Jeremy is currently in post-production on his latest short film Bleeder.
 The film is produced by Scott Aharoni and features former professional boxer John Duddy in the lead role.
 The feature version of the short is in early development.